Header

 (English text below)

 BIBD ist eine wichtige Erkrankung von Würgeschlangen zahlreicher Familien in Gefangenschaft, vornehmlich Boas (Boa constrictor) aber auch Pythons, die ganze Schlangenbestände auslöschen kann.
-Die Erkrankung wird durch hoch divergente Reptarenaviren verursacht, deren natürlicher Wirt bisher unbekannt ist.
-Ebenso ist die Prävalenz von BIBD und Reptarenavirusinfektionen in Schlangenpopulationen in Gefangenschaft bisher nicht bekannt.
+Die Erkrankung wird durch hoch divergente Reptarenaviren verursacht, deren natürlicher Wirt noch nicht bekannt ist.
+Ebenso sind Information zur Prävalenz von BIBD und Reptarenavirusinfektionen in Schlangenpopulationen in Gefangenschaft sehr spärlich.

 Unsere Forschungsgruppe ("The BIBD Group") konnte nachweisen, dass Schlangen mit BIBD häufig mit mehreren Reptarenaviren, oft unterschiedlicher Spezies, infiziert sind (Hepojoki et al. 2015); in einem Teil der Tiere liegen zusätzlich Infektionen mit verwandten Arenaviren, den Hartmaniviren (Hepojoki J et al., 2018), vor.
 Ausserdem haben wir gezeigt, dass all diese Viren von infizierten Schlangen auf ihre Nachkommen übertragen werden können (sog. vertikale Infektion), die anschliessend an BIBD erkranken (Keller et al., 2017).
 Diese Tatsache ist vor allem für Zuchtbestände von grosser Bedeutung.
-Kürzlich abgeschlossene retrospektive Studien unserer Gruppe haben gezeigt, dass wildlebende Schlangen in Brasilien und Costa Rica ebenfalls an BIBD erkranken können (Alfaro-Alarcón et al. 2022).
+In retrospektiven Studien unserer Gruppe mit Partnern in Brasilien und Costa Rica haben wir gezeigt, dass auch wildlebende Schlangen in an BIBD erkranken können (Argenta et al., 2020; Alfaro-Alarcón et al. 2022).

 Zur sicheren Diagnosestellung einer BIBD (sog.
 “Goldstandard“) an der lebenden Schlange dient der Nachweis der typischen viralen zytoplasmatischen Einschlusskörperchen in Blutzellen (hierzu werden Blutausstriche zytologisch und/oder immunzytologisch untersucht) oder in Zellen einer Gewebebiopsie (z.B.
 Leberbiopsie).
-Tiere, die Einschlusskörperchen aufweisen, sind als erkrankt anzusehen, auch wenn sie zum Untersuchungszeitpunkt keine klinischen Symptome aufweisen.
+Tiere, die Einschlusskörperchen aufweisen, sind als erkrankt anzusehen, auch wenn sie zum Untersuchungszeitpunkt klinisch gesund erscheinen.
 Ebenso stellen sie eine potentielle Ansteckungsquelle für andere Schlangen dar.

 Boid Inclusion Body Disease

 Boid inclusion body disease (BIBD) has first been described in the 1970s and is a disease of high relevance for captive boid snakes, as it has the potential to wipe out entire snake collections.
-The aetiology of BIBD remained enigmatic until the identification of arenaviruses in BIBD-positive snakes a few years back.
-The BIBD-associated arenaviruses belong to genus Reptarenavirus.
+The aetiology of BIBD remained enigmatic until the identification of arenaviruses in BIBD-positive snakes just over a decade ago.
+The BIBD-associated arenaviruses belong to the new genus Reptarenavirus.

-BIBD affects various boid species from different families, including boids and pythons, e.g. Boa constrictor and Python regius.
+BIBD affects constrictor snake species from different families, most commonly boids (Boidae) and pythons (Pythonidae), more specifically Boa constrictor and Python regius.
 In boas, the disease course is variable.
 Affected animals can die within weeks or months or remain asymptomatic carriers for an unpredictable length of time.
-In contrast, pythons more often develop severe fatal neurological symptoms within a few weeks of reptarenavirus infection.
-The prevalence of BIBD in captive boid populations is still unknown, however, we have recently shown that it also occurs in free-ranging boid snakes in South America (Alfaro-Alarcón et al. 2022).
+In contrast, pythons more often develop severe fatal neurological signs within a few weeks of reptarenavirus infection.
+The prevalence of reptarenavirus infection in captive boid populations is still unknown; however, we have recently shown that the viruses affect also free-ranging boid snakes in South America (Alfaro-Alarcón et al. 2022).
 So far, it is unknown whether constrictor snakes are the natural host(s) of reptarenaviruses.

 The BIBD Group